 Exemptions from the BC home flipping tax

-The tax is imposed under the Residential Property (Short-Term Holding) Profit Tax Act, which takes effect starting January 1, 2025, subject to approval by the legislature.
+The tax is imposed under the Residential Property (Short-Term Holding) Profit Tax Act, which takes effect starting January 1, 2025.

 Stay up to date